-- a) Any candidate failing to file a report on the designated due date shall be subject to a fine for each late day payable only from personal funds of the candidate.
+- a) Any candidate failing to file a report on the last day of the filing period shall be subject to a fine for each late day payable only from personal funds of the candidate.
 (See Section 106.07(8), F.S.) - (1) The fine shall be \$50 per day for the first 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.

-(2) The fine shall be \$500 per day for each additional late day after the initial 3 days late, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.
+(2) The fine shall be \$500 per day for each additional late day after the initial 3 days late not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report.

-No exceptions will be allowed for failure to report on time for the 4th day prior due campaign reports.
+No exceptions will be allowed for failure to report on time for reports due on the 4th day prior to an election.

-Any day late is \$500 per day
+Fine will be \$500 per day.

-- (3) The fine shall be \$500 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report for reports immediately preceding each primary and general election. (i.e. 4th day reports) - (4) The fine for late Termination Reports shall be \$50 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report. - b) The SOE will determine the amount of the fine due based upon the earliest of the following: - (1) When the report is actually received by the SOE. - (2) When the electronic receipt issued pursuant to Section 106.0705, F.S. or other electronic filing system authorized in this section is dated. - c) Fines shall be submitted to the SOE Office, payable to the Bay SOE Office, within 20 days after receipt of the notice of payment due, unless appeal is made to the Florida Elections Commission.
-Fines are not considered an allowable campaign expenditure and must be paid from personal funds of the candidate. - d) Any candidate may appeal or dispute a fine based upon, but not limited to, unusual circumstances surrounding the failure to file on the designated due date to the Florida Elections Commission, which shall have the authority to waive the fine in whole or in part. - e) The SOE highly recommends the timely filing of campaign financial reports to prevent any assessment of late filing fines.
+- (3) The fine shall be \$500 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report for reports immediately preceding each primary and general election. (i.e. 4th day reports) - (4) The fine for late Termination Reports shall be \$50 per day for each late day, not to exceed 25 percent of the total receipts or expenditures, whichever is greater, for the period covered by the late report. - b) The SOE will determine the amount of the fine due based upon the earliest of the following: - (1) When the report is actually received by the SOE. - (2) When the electronic receipt issued pursuant to Section 106.0705, F.S. or other electronic filing system authorized in this section is dated. - c) Fines shall be made payable to the municipality but submitted to the SOE Office within 20 days after receipt of the notice of payment due, unless appeal is made to the Florida Elections Commission.
+Fines are not considered allowable campaign expenditures and must be paid from personal funds of the candidate. - d) Any candidate may appeal or dispute a fine based upon, but not limited to, unusual circumstances surrounding the failure to file on the last day of the required filing period to the Florida Elections Commission, which shall have the authority to waive the fine in whole or in part. - e) The SOE highly recommends the timely filing of campaign financial reports to prevent any assessment of late filing fines.